Student Hub (MyDay) Accessibility Statement

 What we’re doing to improve accessibility

-We are continuously working to improve the accessibility levels of Richmond.
+We are continuously working to improve the accessibility levels of the Student Hub.
 A Basic Accessibility Check is carried out each year followed by a more detailed accessibility check, both assessments highlight the areas needing improvement.
 The identified issues are added to the system improvement action plan with a timescale for improvement or 3rd party communications on improvement.

 Useful links